scala-js/scala-js-website/doc/calling-javascript.md

 duo `apply`/`update` is often a sensible choice, because it gives array-like access on Scala's side as well, but it is not required to use these names.

-## JavaScript classes
+## Native JavaScript classes

-It is also possible to define JavaScript *classes* as Scala classes inheriting, directly or indirectly, from `js.Any` (like traits, usually from `js.Object`).
+It is also possible to define native JavaScript *classes* as Scala classes inheriting, directly or indirectly, from `js.Any` (like traits, usually from `js.Object`).
 The main difference compared to traits is that classes have constructors, hence they also provide instantiation of objects with the `new` keyword.